thanh253/thanh253/README.md

 ## 👨‍💻 About Me

 - 🎓 Background in Artificial Intelligence
-- 🧠 Focused on Machine Learning, Deep Learning, and AI system development
+- 🧠 Focused on Machine Learning, Deep Learning, and AI system design
-- 🚀 Experienced in building end-to-end ML pipelines and integrating AI models into web-based systems applications
+- 🚀 Experienced in building structured ML pipelines and extending research-based architectures
-- 📌 This GitHub showcases selected academic and system-based AI projects
+- 📌 This GitHub showcases selected academic and applied AI system projects

-I am particularly interested in designing intelligent systems that combine strong model performance with practical system architecture.
+I am particularly interested in designing intelligent systems that combine strong model performance with structured training pipelines and practical deployment workflows.

 ---